vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 ## The task

 So can we do anything to keep this convenient way of calling our endpoints when migrating the CLI to Rust?
-At the time of writing we already had more than 60 endpoints, with many complex types used in them - defining them by hand in Rust, and keeping the two (Scala and Rust) code in sync sounds like a nightmare.
+At the time of writing we already had more than 60 endpoints, with many complex types used in them - defining them by hand in Rust, and keeping the Scala and Rust code in sync sounds like a nightmare.

 The ideal case would be to have something like this in Rust: